platformsh/platformsh-docs/docs/src/add-services/varnish.md

 `<APP_NAME>` should match the name you gave your app in your [app configuration](../create-apps/app-reference.md).

 The `configuration` block must reference a VCL file (`config.vcl` in this example).
-The file name is relative to the `.platform` directory.
+The file name is relative to, and must be inside the `.platform` directory.

 {{% /endpoint-description %}}